 - Copy-edit focus on spelling, grammar, meaning and sense of words, spelling and style choices and stylistic issues such as repetition or overuse of words or phrases

 - Basic fact checking and consistency checks (a plot timeline, for example).
 More detailed subject matter specific fact checking can be provided as an additional service on request

 - Line editing focus on the flow of text from one paragraph to the next and strengthening your narrative voice

 - Creating a style sheet listing all style and spelling choices

 - For indie publishers—format stripping your MS Word document and keying text in preparation for design styling, layout and typesetting

-Proofreading is the final stage of the editing process: a proofreader will check for any typos or errors which have crept into the manuscript following the copy-edit process and/or typesetting.
+Proofreading is the final stage of the editing process: a proofreader will check for any typos or errors which remain in the manuscript following the copy-edit process and/or typesetting and layout.

-I would recommend all indie authors to budget for more than one proofreading pass as part of your production process.
+I would recommend all indie authors to budget for more than one proofreading pass as part of your publishing process.